 Brooklyn Botanical Garden (Prospect Heights).
 It’s kind of hard to believe that this massive garden space is there, and not a bunch of luxury condos!
 Seriously, what’s not to love about an ode to nature, gardening and botany (not to mention their dedication to educating the masses on sustainability!).
 Best place to relax is while sitting on the viewing platform overlooking the Japanese Pond – and watching the huge koi fish swim by (and the turtles vegetating on the rocks under the sun).
 Also, don’t miss the Cherry Blossom Festival in April, the Bonsai trees collection (year round) and the ‘climate’ pavilions – my favorite is the ‘tropical’ pavilion – I love heat and humidity, and the variety of lush plant life that thrives in it.

-Pepper Press cards and prints are available on our Brooklyn Makers Shop.
+Pepper Press cards and prints are available on their Etsy Shops and boutiques around the country.